duointherain/nasa-photo-of-the-day/README.md

 **Planning**

 - [ ] If you want, this is the time to make a simple design spec (look up ["simple wireframes"](https://www.google.com/search?q=simple+wireframes) to find resources & examples). **A pen & paper sketch (or outline) is often the fastest way to start your planning.**
-- [ ] Once you have a design plan in mind, break down the designs into individual components.
+- [x ] Once you have a design plan in mind, break down the designs into individual components.
-- [ ] Plan which components will hold state, what data each needs from props (if any), and where you will be making your data fetch.
+- [ x] Plan which components will hold state, what data each needs from props (if any), and where you will be making your data fetch.
-- [ ] Now it's time to jump into the code!
+- [x ] Now it's time to jump into the code!

 **File structure**

-- [ ] Take a look at your planned components.
+- [ x] Take a look at your planned components.
 Create the folders and files you need for each component.
-- [ ] Leave most of them blank for now - you need to get your data from the API before you can really get these built.
+- [ x] Leave most of them blank for now - you need to get your data from the API before you can really get these built.

 **Fetching the Data**
 NKXoAGvvT65UPclVawwiGRMSJFtrzTkNlon2lSce
-- [ ] In `App.js` (or where ever you wanted to fetch the data) add state for the data you'll be getting from NASA.
+- [x ] In `App.js` (or where ever you wanted to fetch the data) add state for the data you'll be getting from NASA.
 - [ ] Add an effect hook to handle the API call side effect.
 - [ ] Go to the [NASA APOD API docs](https://api.nasa.gov/#apod) and read through the docs to see how to make the API call.
 - [x ] You don't _need_ an API key.
 However you may need one if you exceed the API request limits.